Dogyunjeong/study/go-lang/src/8.session16 - pointer/NOTE.md

 ```

 ## Methods set [#](https://golang.org/ref/spec#Method_sets)
-  Method sets determine what methods attah to a TYPE. it is exactly
+  Method sets determine what methods attach to a TYPE. it is exactly
 We can attach methods to a type.
 Those methods attached to a type are known as a method set.

+The method set of a type **determines the interfaces that the type implements** and the methods that can be....

 [play ground](https://play.golang.org/p/pWFxsg6MSe)
 ```